This website is run by the Royal Borough of Windsor and Maidenhead.

 Reporting accessibility problems with this website

 We are always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email: email@example.com.
+If you find any problems not listed on this page or think we are not meeting accessibility requirements, please email: firstname.lastname@example.org.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).